-His research interests include: (a) theories and measurement of human intelligence, personal competence and adaptive behavior, (b) the application of psychological and educational measurement principles and techniques (applied psychometrics) to the development and interpretation of psychological and educational assessment instruments, (c) the Cattell-Horn-Carroll (CHC) Theory of Cognitive Abilities, (d) narrowing the theory-practice gap in educational and psychological assessment, (c) the influence of non-cognitive (conative; motivation and self-regulated learning) characteristics on learning and human performance, (d) psychological assessment practices in the identification and classification of individuals with intellectual and learning disabilities and other exceptionalities, and (e) the application of emerging neurotechnologies to learning and cognitive performance.
+His research interests include: (a) theories and measurement of human intelligence, personal competence and adaptive behavior, (b) the application of psychological and educational measurement principles and techniques (applied psychometrics) to the development and interpretation of psychological and educational assessment instruments, (c) the Cattell-Horn-Carroll (CHC) theory of cognitive abilities, (d) narrowing the theory-practice gap in educational and psychological assessment, (c) the influence of noncognitive (conative; motivation and self-regulated learning) characteristics on learning and human performance, (d) psychological assessment practices in the identification and classification of individuals with intellectual and learning disabilities and other exceptionalities, and (e) the application of emerging neurotechnologies to learning and cognitive performance.

-The practical application of psychometric methods to educational and psychological problems, together with a strong interest in knowledge dissemination and the education of both psychologists and non-psychologists regarding psychological measurement, is an interest of McGrew.
-He has authored or coauthored over 90 professional journal articles and book chapters, four professional books on intelligence test interpretation, seven norm-referenced intelligence, achievement, or special purpose psychological test batteries, and over 40 technical (grant) and special publications and reports.
-He is a frequently requested speaker and has conducted numerous state, national and international presentations, or workshops.
-In addition, McGrew has served on the editorial board or as an ad hoc reviewer of manuscripts for journals in psychology and developmental disabilities, including Intelligence, Journal of Psychoeducational Assessment, Psychology in the Schools, School Psychology Review, School Psychology Quarterly, Baltic Journal of Psychology, Learning and Individual Differences, and the American Journal on Intellectual and Development Disabilities.
+The practical application of psychometric methods to educational and psychological problems, together with a strong interest in knowledge dissemination and the education of both psychologists and non-psychologists about psychological measurement, is an interest of McGrew.
+He has authored or coauthored over 100 peer-reviewed journal articles and book chapters, four books on intelligence test interpretation, eight norm-referenced intelligence, achievement, or special purpose psychological test batteries, and over 50 technical (grant) special publications and reports.
+He has conducted many state, national, and international presentations or workshops.
+In addition, McGrew has served on the editorial board or as an ad hoc reviewer of manuscripts for journals in psychology and developmental disabilities, including Intelligence, Journal of Psychoeducational Assessment, Psychology, Learning and Individual Differences, and the American Journal on Intellectual and Development Disabilities.

 McGrew has extensive experience in the development and psychometric analysis of nationally standardized norm referenced psychological and educational assessment instruments.
-He was the primary measurement consultant (and first author of the technical manual) for the Woodcock-Johnson Psychoeducational Battery (WJ-R, 1991) and served in the same capacity as coauthor of the Woodcock-McGrew-Werder Mini-Battery of Achievement (MBA, 1993), Sharpe-McNear-McGrew Braille Assessment Inventory (BAI, 1996), Woodcock-Johnson Battery - III (WJ III, 2001), Woodcock-Johnson Diagnostic Supplement (WJ III DS, 2003), Batería III Woodcock-Muñoz (BAT III, 2005), Woodcock-Johnson III Normative Update (WJ III NU, 2007), Woodcock-Johnson III - Australian Adaptation (2008), and the Woodcock-Johnson IV (WJ IV, 2014).
-He was the psychometric and statistical consultant for the development of the Children's Psychological Processes Scale.
-He directed, analyzed, and reported reliability and validity statistics for all the above listed batteries as per the AERA/APA/NCME Joint Standards for Educational and Psychological Testing).
+He was the primary measurement consultant (and first author of the technical manual) for the Woodcock-Johnson Psychoeducational Battery-Revised (WJ-R, 1991) and served in the same capacity as coauthor of the Woodcock-McGrew-Werder Mini-Battery of Achievement (MBA, 1993), Sharpe-McNear-McGrew Braille Assessment Inventory (BAI, 1996), Woodcock-Johnson Battery-III (WJ III, 2001), Woodcock-Johnson Diagnostic Supplement (WJ III DS, 2003), Batería III Woodcock-Muñoz (BAT III, 2005), Woodcock-Johnson III Normative Update (WJ III NU, 2007), Woodcock-Johnson III-Australian Adaptation (2008), and the Woodcock-Johnson IV (WJ IV, 2014).
+He was the psychometric and statistical consultant for the development of the first edition of the Children's Psychological Processes Scale.
+He is currently working as the senior coauthor for the fifth revision of the Woodcock-Johnson-Fifth Edition (WJ V--projected launch Q1 2025).